Kong/docs.konghq.com/app/enterprise/1.3-x/deployment/installation/amazon-linux-2.md

 ## Troubleshooting

 ##### I receive an error when downloading the RPM Package
   Ensure that you are using your Bintray Username and Bintray account **password **in the `wget` request - note that this is different from your Bintray API KEY.
-See [Getting your Bintray Credentials](/enterprise/bintray-credentials) or contact your Sales Representative for assistance.

 ##### HTTP 401 - Unauthorized